suvrat-rao12/storage-ring-gravitational-wave-observatory/README.md

 STEP 3: ORDERWISE, PROPER MODULE INSTALLATION, ERROR DEBUGGING & OPTIMIZATION INSTRUCTIONS <br />

 *FOR WINDOWS (with GPU assist)*: <br />
-(start with a clean installation, then just follow this list mechanically and you should be good...) <br />
-(also, skip making separate environments and just install everything in the anaconda base environment) <br />
+Start with a clean installation, then just follow this list mechanically and you should be good.
+Also, skip making separate environments and just install everything in the anaconda base environment. <br />
 https://gist.github.com/ElefHead/93becdc9e99f2a9e4d2525a59f64b574 <br />
 (^ skip any module installs mentioned in this & copy all the cuDNN folder contents to the CUDA folder) <br />
 https://stackoverflow.com/questions/57701571/what-is-the-right-way-to-update-anaconda-and-conda-base-environments <br />